Biden says Norfolk Southern must be held accountable for Ohio derailment but won’t declare disaster

-President Joe Biden ordered federal agencies to continue holding Norfolk Southern accountable for its February derailment in eastern Ohio and appoint a FEMA official to oversee East Palestine’s recovery, but he still stopped short of declaring a disaster.
+President Joe Biden ordered federal agencies to continue holding Norfolk Southern accountable for its February derailment in East Palestine, Ohio and appoint a FEMA official to oversee East Palestine’s recovery, but he still stopped short of declaring a disaster.

 Biden issued the executive order Wednesday evening.
 Part of the order essentially directed the environmental, health and transportation officials to continue doing what they are doing to make sure Norfolk Southern fulfills its responsibilities and report on the progress.
 The Federal Emergency Management Agency will name a recovery coordinator to monitor the situation.